bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 ![Bottom view](https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/PCB-files/V0.9/nefit-ems-bus-interface-PCB-bottom.jpg)

 ## Instructions for use
-You can find the instruction for use as added to the shipment of the fully populated boards [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/PCB-files/V0.9/EMS%20bus%20interface%20board%20manual%20V0.9-4.pdf).
+You can find the instruction for use as added to the shipment of the fully populated boards [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/PCB-files/V0.9/EMS%20bus%20interface%20board%20manual%20V0.9.pdf).

 ## Components
 I have almost all components in a nice [Reichelt shopping list](https://www.reichelt.de/my/1489718).
 ### Instructions before ordering based on the Reichelt shopping list:
 - Double check the schematic and the component list below when you load the shopping cart.<br>
 - Sometimes components sell out or have a long delivery time.
 You need to replace those components yourself with alternatives that are equal.
 Usually Reichelt has enough alternatives.
-Its possible to fit a 0603 on the 0805 footprint.
+Its possible to fit a 0603 or 1206 on the 0805 footprint.
 For passives (resistors and capacitors) if equal components are not availble, you can try the next lower or higher value.
-For the capacitors on the EMS bus side you want ones that can handle 16V or higher.<BR>
+For the capacitors on the EMS bus side you want ones that can handle 20V or higher.<BR>
 - At this time the 10uF 0805 capacitor is not available at Reichelt *at all*.
 You could f.i. fit a slightly larger size on the board. <BR>
 - For the full board you need 8 header pins.
 In the shopping list there is a single row of 40 pins so if that one sells out just get a strip with at least 10 pins as usually you'll break off a few which you cannot use anymore.<BR>
 - What Reichelt does not have are the polyfuses.
 If you buy the bare PCB from me I'll add those two to the shipment.<br>
   I use the Multicomp MC36207.
-I got them from [Sinuss.nl](https://sinuss.nl/componenten/passieve-componenten/thermistors/pptc-resettable-fuse/1861187-mc36207-fuse-ptc-reset-30v-200ma-smd-multicomp) But you can also get these or similar from [Farnell/Element14](https://nl.farnell.com/multicomp/mc36207/fuse-ptc-reset-30v-200ma-smd/dp/1861187).
-If you buy a bare PCB from me I also add these two polyfuses.<br>
+I got them from [Sinuss.nl](https://sinuss.nl/componenten/passieve-componenten/thermistors/pptc-resettable-fuse/1861187-mc36207-fuse-ptc-reset-30v-200ma-smd-multicomp) But you can also get these or similar from [Farnell/Element14](https://nl.farnell.com/multicomp/mc36207/fuse-ptc-reset-30v-200ma-smd/dp/1861187).<br>
   If you want to omit the polyfuses just solder a piece of wire across the footprint of F1 and F2 or solder a 0805 zero Ohm resistor.
 - The screw terminal (J1) is a 5.08mm 2-pin screw terminal I got from Ebay [(Like these)](https://www.ebay.nl/itm/40x-2Pin-Screw-Terminal-Block-Connector-5-08mm-Pitch-Panel-PCB-Mount-Repalce-Kit/292743000390).
 A black version is also in the Reichelt shopping list.
 - Do not replace the jack terminal with another type, as its footprint is very specific and others will either not fit or they have the wrong pinout.<br>